-There are many ways available out there that allow you to update drivers on your Windows 10 system.
+There are many ways available that allow you to update drivers on your Windows 11/10 system.
 For instance, you can download a driver manually and install it.
 Or you can use driver updating software for the job.
-But the real question is, how Windows allow to update drivers?
+But the real question is, how do Windows allow to update drivers?

 Microsoft has worked on different ways to offer us driver updates.
-And among them, one is to allow the hardware manufacturers to submit a driver to Windows update.
+And among them is to allow the hardware manufacturers to submit a driver to Windows update.

-However, to help you understand all of these in simple words, let me go ahead and explain it to you in brief.
+However, to help you understand all of these in simple words, let me go ahead and explain them to you in brief.

 How do Windows allow to Update Drivers?